 - Take this screening to see if your drinking habits are safe, risky or harmful

-If you or someone you know needs help with alcohol – treatment is available!
+If you or someone you know needs help with marijuana – treatment is available!
 Treatment is effective and people can recover.

 - Start the conversation early to get ahead of the conversation.